abhishek-2u/Modern-morse-code-translator/README.md

 - CSS3
 - JavaScript

-## 🔹 Purpose
+## 🎯 Purpose of the Project
-This project is created for:
+This project was developed with the following objectives:

-- Practicing JavaScript logic
-- Understanding string manipulation
+- To **strengthen JavaScript fundamentals**, especially string manipulation and logical mapping
-- Improving DOM manipulation skills
+- To gain hands-on experience with **DOM manipulation and event handling**
+- To understand **real-world encoding and decoding systems** like Morse Code
+- To build a **practical and interactive project** suitable for:
-- Portfolio and internship showcase
+  - Portfolio showcase
+  - Internship applications
+  - Frontend development practice

+The project reflects problem-solving skills and the ability to convert theoretical knowledge into a working web application.

 ## 🔹 How to Use
 1. Clone or download the repository